NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Multivariate Drift Detection with PCA
 *************************************

-Standard error for :ref:`Multivariate Drift Detection<multivariate_drift_detection>` is calculated using the approach introduced in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
+:term:`Standard Error` for :ref:`Multivariate Drift Detection<multivariate_drift_detection>` is calculated using the approach introduced in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 For each observation the multivariate drift detection with PCA process calculates a :term:`reconstruction error<Reconstruction Error>` value.
 The mean of those values for all observations in a chunk is the reconstruction error per chunk.
 The process is described in detail in :ref:`How it works: Data Reconstruction with PCA Chunking<data-reconstruction-pca>`.
-Therefore the standard error of the mean formula can be used without any intermediate steps - to get standard error we just divide standard deviation of reconstruction error for each observation on the reference dataset with the square root of the size of the chunk of interest.
+Therefore the standard error of the mean formula can be used without any intermediate steps.
+We calculate the standard error of the mean of reconstruction error values within a chunk by dividing the standard deviation of reconstruction error for each observation on the reference dataset with the square root of the size of the chunk of interest.

-For the sampling error we use +/- 3 standard error in similar fashion with the Performance Metrics.
-We want around 99% of cases where sampling variablity affects our result to be within the sampling error range we provide.
+For the sampling error we use +/- 3 standard error in similar fashion with the performance metrics.
+We want around 99% of values we measure for each chunk to be within the sampling error range provided.
+The validity of sampling error range results are constrained by the :ref:`limitations of our approach<limitations_sem>` that should be taken in mind when interpreting model monitoring results.

 Univariate Drift Detection